Content Strategist: Job Description & Salary In USA

 Just imagine that.

-Instead of hiring one person for $10,000 a month (which you will have to manage), you can get my entire team of strategists, writers, link builders and promoters for only $5000 a month.
+Instead of hiring one person for $10,000 a month (which you will have to manage), you can get my entire team of strategists, writers, link builders and promoters for a fraction of that.

 You won’t have to manage anyone, hire anyone, or have any other responsibility regarding the content and results.